 Legal Online Betting at South African Bookies

-www.sportsbet.co.za is my recommended traditional South African bookie.
-This is a well-known family business founded three-generations ago.
-They are fully licensed and 100% legal.
-The benefit to using them is they understand what South African punters are looking for, and also provide more personable support.
-Here you’ll find betting odds on all sports leagues popular in South Africa.
+Sites licensed in South Africa tend to understand what local punters are looking for, and provide more personable support.
+Most have betting odds on all the popular bet leagues.
 This includes Super Rugby, Currie Cup, ABSA Premiership, MiWay T20 Challenge and other sports.
-You can also bet on soccer around the world, and on American sports such as NFL, MLB, NBA, NHL etc. This names just some of what’s available for wagering at Sportsbet South Africa.
+You can also bet on soccer around the world, and on American sports such as NFL, MLB, NBA, NHL etc. This names just some of what’s available for wagering.

 Licensing and Odds Format

-Both Sportsbet and Ladbrokes are licensed by the Western Cape Gambling and Racing Board (WCGRB).
+One thing that is confusing is often even sites licensed by the same gambling commission use different odds formats.
+For example Sportsbet and Sportingbet are both licensed by the Western Cape Gambling and Racing Board (WCGRB).
 This can be confirmed on the WCGRB License holders’ page.
 Between the two sites there is confusion regarding odds formats.
 Traditional South African bookies, such as Sportsbet, use a decimal odds format rest of the world refers to as Hong Kong Odds.
 Take for example a Currie Cup match with the following odds:

 Natal Sharks: 0.91